MSeidelFed/KineticMSI/USAGE.md

   *Millard, P., Delépine, B., Guionnet, M., Heuillet, M., Bellvert, F., Létisse, F., and Wren, J. (2019).
 IsoCor: Isotope correction for high-resolution MS labeling experiments.
 Bioinformatics 35:4484–4487.*

-The procedures correct the endogenous metabolite or peptide pools for natural isotopic abundance (NIA) according to the chemical formula before calculating enrichment percentages via a simple A_0 or M_0 to A_n or M_n division.
+The procedures correct the endogenous metabolite or peptide pools for natural isotopic abundance (NIA) according to the chemical formula before calculating enrichment percentages via a simple A<sub>0</sub> or M<sub>0</sub> to A<sub>n</sub> or M<sub>n</sub> division.
 The IsoCorrectoR can be used in R and the IsoCor in python to obtain equivalent NIA correction and subsequent percentages of enrichment from molecular species.

 ### IsoCorrectoR workflow